 Article and its thickness Average coating thickness

 6 mm 140 μm

-$>$ 3 mm but \leq 6 mm 100 μm
+$>$ 3 mm but $\leq$ 6 mm 100 μm

-\geq 1.5 mm but \leq 3 mm 85 μm
+$\geq$ 1.5 mm but $\leq$ 3 mm 85 μm

 < 1.5 mm 70 μm

 Table 2.
-Nominal coating thicknesses on samples that are grit will not achieve a sufficiently thick coating the specification of a steel's chemistry can enable a still thicker galvanized coating to be specified using the following reference: Use of a high silicon steel hot dip galvanized to BS EN ISO 1461 : 2009 to achieve a nominal coating thickness of 200 μ m, by a member of Galvanizers Association.
-The 200 μ m requirement would only apply for heavier steel section thicknesses.
-For light gauge steelwork a more realistic figure might be circa 120 μ m.
+Nominal coating thicknesses on samples that are grit blasted prior to hot dip galvanizing will not achieve a sufficiently thick coating, the specification of a steel's chemistry can enable a still thicker galvanized coating to be specified using the following reference: Use of a high silicon steel hot dip galvanized to EN ISO 1461 : 2022 to achieve a nominal coating thickness of 200 $\mu$ m, by a member of Galvanizers Association.
+The 200 $\mu$ m requirement would only apply for heavier steel section thicknesses, although hot rolled sections will not normally be available with a high silicon content.
+For light gauge steelwork a more realistic figure might be circa 120 $\mu$ m.
 Where such a specification is used the coating may be comprised fully of zinc-iron alloy such that it will be dull grey in appearance and might be more susceptible to mechanical or handling damage.
 As a result increased care should be taken when handling such product.
 You should contact your steel stockholder to discuss material availability.